The-Dozer-Project/ben-design/docs/01-philosophy.md

 ## Intent Is More Durable Than Telemetry

-Ben's telemetry approach is lossy, partial and failure prone.
+Ben's data approach is lossy, partial and failure prone.
 Intent by schemas, policy, playbooks and activation epochs are durable.
 Prioritizing intent preservation of history preservation, enabling correct re-observation failure is the philosophy behind Ben's failure modes

 ## Re-Observation Over Replay

-Ben makes no attempt to reconstruct past system behavior from incomplete telemetry.
+Ben makes no attempt to reconstruct past system behavior from incomplete data.
 After failure, re-observation of reality reconciles telemetry against declared intent.
 This is to avoid a false continuity and hidden assumption.

 ## Explicit and Bounded Authority